Frequently Asked Questions

 What rock/mineral/gem shows do you attend?

-We set up in Tucson every year (Tucson Fine Mineral Gallery and Sun Gemstone) and Denver twice a year (Hard Rock Summit and/or Crowne Plaza)
+We set up in Tucson every year (Tucson Fine Mineral Gallery and Sun Gemstone) and Denver twice a year (Hard Rock Summit) and April show.

 Where can I find you in Tucson?